getsurfboard/manual/docs/faq.md

 At the same time, I personally believe that blindly supporting as many protocols as possible will not bring additional benefits, but will increase the difficulty of application maintenance.

 If you want to use a protocol that Surfboard does not support, please consider using other applications that support more complete protocols, such as [Clash](https://github.com/Kr328/ClashForAndroid) and [V2rayNG](https://github.com/2dust/v2rayNG), they are all very good applications.

+## Why speed test delay is higher than expected

+Surfboard use `HTTP HEAD` to make a node speed test just like Surge.
+The first speed test delay is always higher because there is no node's dns cache.
+Second run will be lower because dns query duration is removed due to existence of dns cache.

+Devices with poor CPU will get higher delay also.